 Nutritional Development Services

-The Fox Fellows’ responsibilities will provide a fast-paced introduction to the day-to-day operation of a federally-funded Child Nutrition Program.
+The Fox Fellows’ responsibilities will provide a fast-paced introduction to the day-to-day operation of a federally-funded Child Nutrition Program during the summer fellowship.
 Mornings will fly by in a whirlwind of phone calls from site supervisors, while afternoons will be spent following up on issues and working on their special project(s).
 The Fox Fellows will assist site supervisors who call the office with questions or problems; provide on-site and over-the-phone training and technical assistance to site supervisors; assist with site supervisor training meetings; review, consolidate and process paperwork submitted by sites and monitors accounting for meals served each day; and complete one or two special projects (see project descriptions below).
 These are the daily, primary responsibilities in conjunction with their long-term project(s).
 Fellows will experience the operational and regulatory requirements of sponsoring a federally-funded Child Nutrition Program, have the opportunity to make a positive impact on the nutritional needs of low-income children, and could receive a letter of recommendation upon successful completion of the Fellowship.
 The three Fox Fellows will work collaboratively and/or individually on four projects:

 - Project 1: Design a bi-weekly Summer Splash newsletter